jignaciocastro8/99-7-citric-liquid-jignaciocastro8/README.md

 more than one next panel and *NeutralWaitState* that represent a neutral state trying to follow a null object pattern.

--Mediator: this is a given class but i completed it in a way that it pass the test.
+- Mediator: this is a given class but i completed it in a way that it pass the test.